 2. Get your family involved in the conversation

 New widows and widowers are susceptible to feeling alone if they do not have a support system.
-You should sit down with your family and team of trusted advisers in the first year, so your loved ones will get to know the advisers who can help your family take care of your financial affairs, if something were to happen to you.
+You should sit down with your family and team of trusted advisors in the first year, so your loved ones will get to know the advisors who can help your family take care of your financial affairs, if something were to happen to you.